5 critical gaps in the candidate journey, how to close them and deliver projects faster than ever.

 No matter how big or how specialised the team you need, there are more than enough talented people out there.
 They’re just choosing to work elsewhere.
 If you’re seeing candidates drop-off, below-average applicants or high rates of churn, it’s time to get honest about why.

 A lot of businesses fall into the same traps when trying to recruit new talent.
 They fail to give partners the information and attention they need to source high-quality candidates, and don’t dedicate enough time to training their own team of interviewers.
 It results in a bad experience for those in the talent pipeline, very few of whom make it through to the final stages.

 That means critical transformation projects are derailed, going over deadline and budget.
-These problems aren’t unique to the pandemic – but with the additional squeeze it’s putting on resources, fixing them has never been more important.
+The additional business uncertainty it putting a squeeze on resources, and fixing hiring issues has never been more important.